Events

 Through hands-on skill-building, we will dive deeply into the power of sharing and understanding narratives to build trust and empathy, enhance effective patient care, better support vulnerable patients, & mitigate burnout in healthcare professionals.

-For More Information & Registration
+For More Information & Registration2025 Fall Semester Events

 Date/Time: Sep 4, 2025 - 7:00 pm